Glebe Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and

 We actively support the Government's Prevent Agenda to counter radicalism and extremism and staff have received training in this as well.

 Our Designated Safeguarding Lead (DSL) is Melanie Penney (Head Teacher).
-Our Deputy DSL is Danielle Joyce (Deputy Head Teacher).
 The governor responsible for Safeguarding is John Buckingham (Chair of Governors) and in his absence it is Patricia Swindells (Vice Chair of Governors).